-We were the primary beneficiary of one VIE by virtue of our control over the activities that most significantly impact the entity's economic performance.
+During the second and third quarters of fiscal 2022, we were the primary beneficiary of one VIE by virtue of our control over the activities that most significantly impacted the entity's economic performance.
 This VIE was created to affect a Section 1031 like-kind exchange involving the purchase of real property in the state of Florida and the sale of real property in the state of Texas (see Note 14).
 Subsequent to the completion of the exchange transactions during the third quarter of fiscal 2022, the sole equity interest in the VIE was transferred to Bassett and the entity is now consolidated as a wholly owned subsidiary.

 On January 31, 2022, we entered into a definitive agreement to sell substantially all of the assets of our wholly-owned subsidiary, Zenith Freight Lines, LLC ("Zenith") to J.B.
 Hunt Transport Services, Inc. ("J.B.
 Hunt").
 The sale was completed on February 28, 2022.
-Accordingly, the operations of our logistical services segment as well as the gain realized upon disposal are presented in the accompanying condensed consolidated statements of income as discontinued operations, and the assets sold to and liabilities assumed by J.B.
-Hunt are presented in the accompanying condensed consolidated balance sheet as of November 27, 2021 as assets and liabilities of discontinued operations held for sale.
+Accordingly, the operations of our logistical services segment as well as the gain realized upon disposal are presented in the accompanying condensed consolidated statements of income as discontinued operations.
 See Note 18 for additional information.
 Costs incurred by Bassett for logistical services performed for Bassett by Zenith are included in selling, general and administrative expenses.